-The District contributed 34% to the Province's total Gross Added Value in 2007 and that went down to 32% in 2008 while Nkangala gained 2% and Ehlanzeni 2007 value.
-This is clearly depicted in the graph below, where the trends are displayed over 3 years between the 3 District Municipalities in the Province.
+As indicated earlier Mpumalanga Province and in particular GSDM enjoys a Comparative Advantage in four major Sectors, viz: Agriculture; Mining; Manufacturing and Electricity Generation.
+The District contributed 34% to the Province's total Gross Added Value in 2007 and that went down to 32% in 2008 while Nkangala gained 2%.